sheeco/lstm/README.md

-CHANGE.md             | Change log by each commit. default.config        | Default execution configurations as a `dict` string (plain text). test.py               | A demo script running default test. lstm/\_\_init__.py    | Init file for the `lstm` module. lstm/config.py        | Methods involving global configuration access.
-(Since it's imported in each of the other files, one **MUST NOT** import any of the other in this file.) lstm/utils.py         | Utility methods including file operations, assertions, logging, interactions... lstm/sampler.py       | Class `Sampler` designed for trace sample reading, loading, saving and updating. lstm/model.py         | Class `SocialLSTM` that implemented the network. res/trace/*           | Trajectory dataset files should be put under this directory as resources.
-The path could be configured with keyword 'path_trace'. log/*                 | Log files would be stored under this folder, identified by timestamp of each execution.
+CHANGE.md             | Change log by each commit. default.config        | Default execution configurations as a `dict` string (plain text). test.py               | A demo script running default test. config.py             | Methods involving configuration processing. utils.py              | Utility methods including file operations, assertions, logging, interactions... dump.py               | Methods for prediction results dumping & panning rule dumping. lstm/\_\_init__.py    | Init file for the `lstm` module. lstm/sampler.py       | Class `Sampler` designed for trace sample reading, loading, saving and updating. lstm/model.py         | Class `SocialLSTM` that implemented the network. res/trace/*           | Trajectory dataset files should be put under this directory as resources.
+The path could be configured with keyword 'path_trace'. log/*                 | Log files would be generated under this folder, identified by timestamp of each execution.

 ## Usage